YY (Yue Yang Atelier YY)

 In doing so, sustainability ceases to be a moral instruction and becomes an aesthetic literacy, teaching us how perception itself can be re-stitched.

-02. STORY NARRATIVE
+02. STORY NARRATIVE AS PROVOCATION

 Here, narrative becomes constellation rather than line.
 Characters are built from unrecyclable coffee cups, bottle caps, and forgotten kitchen tools — fragments of utility now reborn as beings of play.
 They cut, fold, and fasten, assembling garments from the packaging swatches I’ve gathered: foils, receipts, candy wrappers, tea labels, and half-torn cardboard sleeves.
 In this miniature atelier, every scrap becomes couture.
 The figures work like couturiers and petites mains — the nimble seamstresses of Parisian fashion houses — their gestures a choreography of stitching, sipping, laughing, and making.
 Conversation flickers invisibly between them, not through words but through rhythm, texture, and shared invention.